 - If every U.S. household replaced one roll of virgin fiber paper towels with ones made from 100% recycled content we could save 544,000 trees.

-Paper towels and napkins strain the environment from their production to their end-life.
-It’s time for Americans to drastically reduce their paper towel consumption and focus on reusable alternatives.
+Paper products strain the environment from their production to their end-life.
+It’s time for Americans to focus on reusable paper products.

-If you just aren’t ready to ditch paper towels and napkins yet, focus on keeping them out of landfills.
-Soiled paper products can be composted at home or thrown in Republic Services yard waste containers.
-In King County, yard waste is composted by Cedar Grove, one of North America’s largest composting facilities.
+If you just aren’t ready to ditch paper products yet, focus on keeping them out of landfills.
+Soiled paper products can be composted at home or thrown in yard waste collection bins.

-This method provides a more sustainable end life solution, but does nothing to discourage the use of virgin materials to produce paper products.
+This method provides a more sustainable end life solution.
+However, it does nothing to slow the use of virgin materials to produce paper products.

-Recycled products are a step in the right direction, but still require manufacturing, packaging and responsible disposal.
+While recycled products are a step in the right direction, they still require manufacturing, packaging and responsible disposal.

 Use your shirt!